Causal discovery in heavy-tailed models: The causal tail coefficient

 \subsection{Causal structure and the causal tail coefficient}

-In the setting of Section~\ref{subsec:setup}, the causal tail coefficient carries information about the underlying causal structure.
-In particular, it can be expressed in closed-form. \begin{lemma} Consider a heavy-tailed linear SCM over $p$ variables.
+In the setting of Section~\ref{subsec:setup}, the causal tail coefficient always exists and carries information about the underlying causal structure.
+In particular, it can be expressed in closed form. \begin{lemma} Consider a heavy-tailed linear SCM over $p$ variables.
 Then, for $j, k \in V$ and $j\neq k$,